 Interest is reported as an expenditure when due in the governmental funds but is accrued on outstanding debt on the statement of net position.
 Premiums are reported as revenues when the debt is first issued; however, these amounts are deferred and amortized on the statement of net position.

-nove ver, mese uniounts are deterred and amortized on the statement of net position.
-Amortization of Premium 25,843 Accrued Interest Payable 2,505 28,348 Some expenses reported on the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Decrease in Supplies Inventory (200,366) Decrease in Compensated Absences Payable 19,813 (180,553) The internal service funds are used by management to charge the costs of services to individual funds and is not reported in the statement of activities.
+Amortization of Premium 25,843 Accrued Interest Payable 2,412 28,255 Some expenses reported on the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Decrease in Supplies Inventory (35,284)Increase in Compensated Absences Payable (74,298)(109,582)The internal service funds are used by management to charge the costs of services to individual funds and is not reported in the statement of activities.
 Governmental fund expenditures and related internal service fund revenues are eliminated.
 The net revenue (expense) of the internal service funds are allocated among the governmental activities.
+34,896